 Worry and fear can be similar.
 They are different degrees of the what-ifs that seem to exist as a stream-of-consciousness in people living with anxiety.
 Anxiety’s obsessive voices won’t let us let go of a thought.
 It’s challenging to move past an obsessive thought when anxiety keeps talking to you about it, isn’t it?
 Self-criticism is another common theme among those who live with anxiety.
 Anxiety likes to bully people, talking to us ad nauseam over every single fault we have.

-How to Talk Back to the Anxious Voice in Your Head
+Quieting the Anxious Voice in Your Head

 You don’t have to be badgered by anxiety’s voices for the rest of your life.
-To borrow from Pink’s song “Perfect,” it is possible to change those voices in your head–possible, absolutely, quick and easy, not so much.
+To borrow from Pink’s song “Perfect,” it is possible to change those voices in your head–possible, absolutely, but quick and easy, not so much.
 If you’ve ever attempted to put a child to bed, you might have noticed that he or she becomes a little chatterbox right at bedtime.
 Stories spill out and overflow.
 It seems that their little voices will never be quiet.
 Eventually, though, the voices stop talking.
 So it is with anxiety and its voices.
 Here are a few tips:

 - Ignore anxiety’s words.
 Sometimes, this actually works.
 If anxiety is telling you something worrisome, dismiss it and move on to a different thought.